-- 1. Start the 1mtools.exe program.
-See Installing server software on Windows on page 9-2. - 2.
+- 1. Start the lmtools.exe program. - 2.
 Click the Start/Stop/Reread tab. - 3.
 Click the Stop Server button to shut down the floating license server. - 4.
 The server log, if you are using one, records that the server has been shut down.